isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-10-01-post-in-vogue-singapore-fashion-trends-from-1960s-to-1990s.md

 permalink: /vol-10/issue-3/oct-dec-2014/in-vogue
 layout: post
 ---
-Fashion spread from Her World November 1967 p.40.
-All rights reserved.
-Singapore Press Holdings, 2014.
+Fashion spread from Her World November 1967 p.40. </i>All rights reserved.
+Singapore Press Holdings, 2014.<i>

-Jessie Yak is a Librarian with the National Library of Singapore.
-She manages the library’s fashion and Chinese arts collections.
-She is a graduate of Beijing University and the University of Cambridge.

-Sundari Balasubramaniam is a Librarian with the National Library of Singapore.
-Her responsibilities include managing and developing content as well as providing reference and research services.
-She also manages the library’s Tamil collection.

 In May 2014, the Asian Fashion Exchange was held, celebrating the best of Asian fashion and designers and doubling as a platform for young emerging talent to showcase their collections.
 To tie in with the event, the National Library held a week-long retrospective on the fashion trends of past decades with a display of books and women’s magazines.